amunategui/amunategui.github.io/_posts/2014-10-18-blending-models.md

 ```
 ## Area under the curve: 0.99
 ```
 It gives a fairly strong AUC score of 0.99 (remember that 0.5 is random and 1 is perfect).
-Hard to beleive we can improve this score by using an ensemble of models...
+Hard to beleive we can improve on this score by using an ensemble of models...

 But we're going to try.
 We now use 3 models - ``gbm``, ``rpart``, and ``treebag`` as part of our **ensembles** of models.